A Day at Campo Cortez Whale Watching Ecolodge

 After returning to camp you'll have time to yourself to wander the shell-strewn beaches, watch whales from the shore, browse our Baja library, relax beachside or simply enjoy the peace and quite of your cabin with a view of the lagoon.
 You’ll enjoy a peaceful, go at your own pace atmosphere.
 We have no hectic schedules here.

-At day’s end you’ll be treated to coffee, cocktails or refreshments as the sun sets over the dunes in the distance leaving a vermilion sky in its shadows.
-Sunsets are soon followed by authentic lagoon style Mexican meals with plenty of fresh fish, vegetables, and other specialties.
+At day’s end, it’s Happy Hour where you’ll be treated to coffee, margaritas, beer and refreshments as the sun sets over the dunes leaving a vermilion sky in its shadows.
+Sunsets are soon followed by authentic lagoon style Mexican meals with plenty of fresh vegetables, homemade tortillas, rice & beans and other specialties.
 When you retire to your cabin you’ll be lulled asleep by the sounds of the lagoon; whales breathing in the distance and coyotes singing to the moon.

 Welcome to a magical Baja day at the beautiful Gray Whale sanctuary of San Ignacio Lagoon.